ud-cis-discord/ud-cis-discord.github.io/pages/Commands.md

 The info command will send a message with in-depth information about our discord bot, Sage.

 **serverinfo:**
-The serverinfo command will send a message with information about the UD CIS Discord guild.
+The serverinfo command will send a message with information about the UD CIS Discord server.

 **check:**
 The check command can take one or no arguments.
 If no argument is given, the output from the command will be sent to you